 Annual survey of all predoctoral dental education programs accredited by the Commission on Dental Accreditation.
-Reports in the series include general information, student and graduate data, curriculum, and financial management of dental schools in the U.S. and Puerto Rico.
+Reports in the four-part series include general program information, student and graduate data, curriculum, and financial management of dental schools in the U.S. and Puerto Rico.

 Report 1: Academic Programs, Enrollment and Graduates